Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Introduction

 With the rapid advancement and widespread adoption of Diffusion Models (DMs)~\cite{ho2020denoising}, personalization techniques—also known as customization—such as DreamBooth~\cite{ruiz2023dreambooth} and Textual Inversion~\cite{gal2023an} have enabled users to fine-tune generative models using only a handful of example images.
 These methods make it possible to faithfully replicate specific objects, artistic styles, and even individual portraits.
 While personalization has demonstrated remarkable potential in areas such as artistic creation, virtual character design, and digital content generation~\cite{wang2024diffusion,yang2024emogen,wang2024evolving}, it also introduces serious concerns related to privacy and intellectual property protection.
 In particular, adversaries can misuse these techniques to reconstruct the likeness of a real individual with high fidelity, facilitating malicious activities such as misinformation campaigns, identity theft, and synthetic content forgery.
 Such misuse poses substantial threats to personal privacy and societal trust in digital media.

-To safeguard personal privacy from potential misuse by malicious actors, a widely adopted strategy is to inject adversarial noise into target images to be protected images, thereby misleading personalization models into learning incorrect identity representations.
-Note that in this paper, protected images and perturbed images refer to the same set of adversarially modified images.
-Representative methods in this direction include Anti-DreamBooth~\cite{van2023anti} and SimAC~\cite{wang2024simac}.
-Anti-DreamBooth defends against unauthorized personalization by maximizing the reconstruction loss of a surrogate model to hinder identity learning.
-SimAC extends this approach with diffusion-specific enhancements, accounting for perceptual variations across denoising steps and the statistics of intermediate features, leading to better privacy protection.
+To safeguard personal privacy from potential misuse by malicious actors, a common way is to add adversarial noise to images, which tricks personalization models into learning incorrect identities.
+Note that in this paper, protected images and perturbed images both mean adversarially modified images.
+Representative methods in this direction include Anti-DreamBooth~\cite{van2023anti}, SimAC~\cite{wang2024simac}, CAAT~\cite{xu2024perturbing}, DisDiff~\cite{liu2024disrupting}, PAP~\cite{wan2024prompt}, AdvDM~\cite{liang2023adversarial} and ACE~\cite{zheng2023targeted}.
+Anti-DreamBooth defends against unauthorized personalization by maximizing reconstruction loss in a surrogate model.
+SimAC extends this approach with diffusion-specific enhancements, accounting for perceptual variations across denoising steps and the statistics of intermediate features.
+CAAT disrupts personalization by weakening the alignment between text and image through modifications to cross-attention layers, while DisDiff further reduces textual control by deleting attention maps associated with target tokens and dynamically adjusting noise strength over diffusion steps.
+PAP models the prompt distribution to generate perturbations that remain effective across diverse prompts.
+MetaCloak employs meta-learned perturbations augmented with data transformations to prevent personalized models from accurately learning visual concepts.
+AdvDM combines multiple adversarial losses to generate perturbations optimized toward a primary objective, and ACE builds on this by introducing a unified objective that achieves stronger performance against existing defenses.

 A common limitation of existing privacy protection methods lies in their image-wise design paradigm: \textbf{they apply adversarial perturbations to each image independently, without considering inter-image relationships.} While effective in single-image tasks, this approach fails to reflect the intrinsic nature of personalization, which is trained over a set of images to form a unified identity representation.
 We argue that defending against such threats requires a group-level perspective.
 By explicitly modeling relationship across perturbed images, it becomes possible to disrupt the personalization more effectively, thereby strengthening privacy protection.